A benchmark for LHC searches for low-mass custodial fiveplet scalars in the Georgi-Machacek model: Populated range of the -- plane and existing constraints

 We also apply the constraints from the LHC measurements of the 125~GeV Higgs boson signal strength measurements using HiggsSignals 2.2.3~\cite{Bechtle:2013wla}.
-HiggsSignals applies a p-value test given a specified number of free model parameters.
+HiggsSignals performs a p-value test given a specified number of free model parameters.
 We treat each point as its own model, and hence compute the p-value with zero free parameters.
 (Varying the number of free parameters in the HigssSignals analysis between 0 and 2 did not have a significant effect on the p-values.)
 HiggsSignals does not exclude any of the points of the low-$m_5$ benchmark; the returned p-values vary between 0.54 and 0.75, with a p-value of 0.7 over most of the parameter space.
-This is due in part to our choice of $\lambda_5 = -4 \lambda_2$, which sets the tree-level $h H_5 H_5$ couplings to zero and prevents $H_5^+$ and $H_5^{++}$ from contributing in the loop to $h \to \gamma\gamma$.
+This is due in part to our choice of $\lambda_5 = -4 \lambda_2$, which suppresses the tree-level $h H_5 H_5$ couplings that contribute to the loop-induced $h \to \gamma\gamma$ decay.

 In Fig.~\ref{fig:benchPopCon} we compare the coverage of the $m_5$--$s_H$ plane in the low-$m_5$ benchmark with that of the general scan after applying all the experimental constraints listed above.
 Once again, the red points correspond to a general scan, while the black points correspond to the low-$m_5$ benchmark.
-We can see that the low-$m_5$ benchmark can generate points in most of the allowed region.
+We can see that the low-$m_5$ benchmark can generate points covering the great majority of the allowed region.
 The survival of general scan points in regions excluded in the benchmark is a result of atypical suppression in the BR($H_5^{++} \to W^+ W^+$) and BR($H_5^{0} \to \gamma \gamma$) in the high and low $m_5$ region respectively.
 The suppression in BR($H_5^{++} \to W^+ W^+$) is caused by a non-negligible BR($H_5^{++} \to H_3^+ W^+$) while the suppression in BR($H_5^{0} \to \gamma \gamma$) is due to accidental cancellations between the gauge boson and charged scalar loop diagrams.